 There are many tools and services that automate time-consuming tasks or manage them for you.
-For example, you can use a tool like Calendly to schedule meetings, record expenses with Expensify, and collect and manage employee requests and make to-do lists with Task Management.
+For example, you can use a tool like Calendly to schedule meetings, record expenses with Expensify, and collect and manage employee requests and make to-do lists with Employee Helpdesk.

 Recruit team members, increase engagement and excitement

 Let’s say you’re planning an office party or happy hour but are not sure what kind of space your teammates would prefer.
 Rather than spending hours Yelping the best bars in the neighborhood, ask your coworkers for help.
 People love to offer suggestions of their favorite spots.
 You can also send out a survey to your coworkers asking for ideas.